 Fear, frustration, guilt or anger are just a few reactions that can work to your downfall.
 Before anything else, you should prepare yourself and discover who you really are.

 When the survivor cannot control his reactions, these reactions will bring him down in a matter of minutes.
-Guilt, loneliness, depression and anxiety are all common reactions to the stress caused by survival situations.
-When the world is crumbling around you and threats are everywhere, you don’t want to experience psychological defeat.
+Guilt, loneliness, depression, and anxiety are all common reactions to the stress caused by survival situations.
+When the world is crumbling around you and dangers are everywhere, you don’t want to experience psychological defeat.

-Most survival experts claim that survival is natural to everyone and even though the modern times are dimming our sense of survival, it can still be found in any of us.
+Most survival experts claim that survival comes naturally to everyone.
+Even though modern times are dimming our sense of survival, it can still be found in any of us.
 While this may be true, I dare to say that being thrust into a life and death situation and struggling to survive is not so natural or common to everyone.
 You have to be prepared to rule over the natural reactions a disaster brings out in you, and in order to stay alive, you need to prepare yourself.

 To prepare yourself you first have to know yourself

 Every person should take some time to discover who they are and this should be a general rule.
 Knowing what type of person you are will help you develop the areas that you know are necessary to survive.

 When was the last time you did something brave?